J-1: Transferring Schools

 - If you are an undergraduate student, you must submit the enrollment deposit of $250 to JMU as per Admission's instructions if you have not already done so;

-- After the deposit has been received and the release date has arrived, JMU can issue you a new SEVIS Ds-2019 showing the transfer of the F-1 visa sponsorship.
+- After the deposit has been received and the release date has arrived, JMU can issue you a new SEVIS DS-2019 showing the transfer of the J-1 visa sponsorship.
 Your new JMU SEVIS DS-2019 will be mailed to you.
 (Please note that you can cancel a transfer request only before the "release date")

 Transferring out of JMU

-If you plan to transfer out of JMU into another school, you must first notify the Office of International Student and Scholar Services Staff (link to contact info) of your intent to transfer.
+If you plan to transfer out of JMU into another school, you must first notify International Student and Scholar Services Staff of your intent to transfer.
 If you have completed one semester of full-time study at JMU, you are eligible to transfer to another school, provided you have remained in status for immigration purposes.
 The following steps will assist you in the process:

 - After your acceptance into the other school, make an appointment with that school's Responsible Officer (RO) to inquire about their procedures for transfer;